clifgriffin/simple-ldap-login/readme.txt

 1. Upload the directory "simple-ldap-login" to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Immediately update the settings to those that best match your environment by going to Settings -> Simple LDAP Login
-1. If you don't get the settings right the first time...don't fret!
-Just use your wordpress credentials...they will always work!
+1. Test the settings using the provided form.

 == Frequently Asked Questions ==

 = Other than Wordpress, what does my system require? =

 If you are using Active Directory, you will probably need PHP 5.
 This is because I'm using adLDAP 3.0 to do my Active Directory integration.
 As far as I know, the rest of the code should work with PHP 4.
-It is also possible that the functionality I'm using with adLDAP 3.0 does not depend directly on PHP 5.
-Your mileage may vary.
+If you are unable to upgrade to PHP 5, find an older version of adLDAP (on sourceforge) and replace adLDAP.php with it.
+This should bypass the PHP 5 requirement.

 = How do I know what the correct settings are? =